My First Few Days In Cebu

 I spoke with a couple expats here in Cebu and they convinced me that buying second-hand is a bad idea.
 If I am to buy, I should buy new.
-I found a pretty sweet bike, YBM 125G (it’s sweet for the Philippines that is) for 68000 php, about 1500 USD.
+I found a nice little bike, YBM 125G, for ₱68000 (PHP), about $1500 (USD).
 The problem is that the paperwork takes 3-4 weeks to get the registration, and the bike is illegal to drive during that time.
 In addition, because of ATM limits, it will take about a week to pull that much money out of the ATM!
 Those problems, coupled with the fact that I will lose a lot of value when I try to sell it back before I leave, makes the idea of buying a bike at all look worse and worse.

 The Australian fellow that rented out the scooter I’m using, Paul Whiteway of Cebu Expat Services, kindly offered that I could use his scooter to libot libot on the other islands.
 The only problem with that is that his scooter doesn’t have a good way to carry my bag.
 I could leave some of my gear back with him, but would still be quite difficult to manage.
 Even if I don’t take this scooter on my travels, I have been inspired to try to rent a bike.
 It will be much better overall.

 To last few days have been pretty fun.
 I’ve met a bunch of really nice people, and I’ve had a lot of fun getting back into the language.
 It’s fun to see the look on people’s faces when I start speaking Cebuano.
 I still get tangled up when my tongue isn’t as agile as I need it to be, but overall I’m getting better.